2020 Team Relay Course

 Each team will be given one timing chip on a Velcro band that must be held during the race.
 The lead-off runner will start at the same time and location as the other marathon runners.
 There is not a separate start for the Relay Teams.
 Relay runners of the second, third, and fourth legs will need to be at their respective exchange zones well before the first marathon runners pass by, as roads will be closed.
-Transportation from the start to the exchange points will be provided for the runners of the second and third legs.
+Transportation from the start to the exchange points will be provided for the runners of the second, third and fourth legs.
 Transportation from these exchange points back to the Finish line will be also provided.
 On the course, signs will designate the locations of the upcoming exchange points.
 Upon entering the exchange area, incoming runners should make sure their bib number is visible.
 A volunteer will announce the incoming runner’s bib number to the waiting runners via megaphone.
 Waiting runners will be stationed in a designated zone according to their team’s bib number.
 Zones are broken down for every 100 runners. (i.e. Bib #9000-9099; 9100-9199; 9200-9299; 9300-9399) Incoming runners should know their bib number and look for these zone signs.
 They are white with blue numbers and stand 4-ft tall.
 Each relay runner will pass the ankle band to the next relay runner at the relay exchange point.
 We suggest the outgoing runner test the strap for security before starting.
 Depending on the exchange location, timing mats may be located before or after the exchange area.
 Do not cross the timing mat more than once with your timing chip.

 Bib Number Requirements

 - Each team will receive four identical bib numbers; one for each runner to wear on race day.

 - Each relay runner will also receive a “Relay” sticker to be worn on the BACK of the shirt.

 - Please fill in the necessary medical and emergency contact information on the back of the bib number with a pen or waterproof marker.